jkosh44/jkosh44.github.io/_blogs/2025-04-06-rust-generics-vs-dynamic-dispatch.markdown

 fn test_concrete_generic_database() {
     let mut db: InMemoryDatabase = InMemoryDatabase::new(InMemoryFileSystem::new());
     db.set(b"ny".to_vec(), b"albany".to_vec());
-    assert_eq!(db.get(b"ny"), Some(b"albany".as_slice()));
+    assert_eq!(db.get(b"ny"), Some(b"albany".to_vec()));

-    let mut db: Ext2Database = Ext2Database::new(Ext2::new());
+    let mut db: TempDirDatabase = TempDirDatabase::new(TempDirFileSystem::new());
     db.set(b"maryland".to_vec(), b"annapolis".to_vec());
-    assert_eq!(db.get(b"maryland"), Some(b"annapolis".as_slice()));
+    assert_eq!(db.get(b"maryland"), Some(b"annapolis".to_vec()));
 }
 ```

-This would be extremely annoying to write by hand because `InMemoryDatabase` and `Ext2Database` are almost identical in every way.
+This would be extremely annoying to write by hand because `InMemoryDatabase` and `TempDirDatabase` are almost identical in every way.
 One way to think about generics is that they are a template that the compiler will use to generate code.
 Generics let you define structs that are *generic* over a set of types, the set of types is defined by the trait bounds.
 In our example that set is all types that implement the `FileSystem` trait.
 In theory the compiler can generate code for every single type in that set, but it would be extremely wasteful.
 In practice the compiler only generates code for the types that are actually used with the generic struct.

 Generics also work with functions, the concepts are mostly the same so this post will focus on structs, but for completeness here's an example with a function: